gmarty/SCD.js/README.md

 `FastForwardMode` is the default.

 You can adjust the minimum time frame in which a scene change cannot happen by giving a value in seconds to `minSceneDuration`.
-By the default, it is 0.25.
+By default it is 0.25.
-If your video is likely to have long fading transitions of let's say 0.75 seconds, you should set `minSceneDuration` to at least 0.75.
+If your video is likely to have long fading transitions of let's say 0.75 seconds, you should give `minSceneDuration` a value of at least 0.75.
-Otherwise, wrong scene changes might be detected during the fading.
+Otherwise, several scene changes might be detected during the fading.

 `threshold` is a number between 0 and 100 and has a default value of 25.
 If the difference between 2 scanned images is above `threshold`%, then a cut scene is detected.
 For black and white videos you'll probably want to lower this value to about 0.15. `threshold` is the sensitivity of the scene change detection.